-If we obtain U.S. FDA approval for any of our product candidates and begin commercializing those products in the United States, our operations will be directly or indirectly through our relationships with healthcare providers, patients and other persons and entities, subject to broadly applicable fraud and abuse and other healthcare laws and regulations that may constrain the business or financial arrangements and relationships through which we research, market, sell and distribute our products.
+If we obtain U.S. FDA approval for any of our product candidates and begin commercializing those products in the United States, our operations may be directly or indirectly through our customers, subject to broadly applicable fraud and abuse and other healthcare laws and regulations that may constrain the business or financial arrangements and relationships through which we research, market, sell and distribute our products.
 In addition, we may be subject to patient privacy regulation by both the federal government and the states in which we conduct our business.
 The laws that may affect our ability to operate include: